GALLANT, Jeffrey J., M.Sc.

 Favourite dive snack?
 Post-dive poutine with extra cheese.

 You can take any 5 people, past or present, on a dive, who would they be?
-My daughter Béatrice who is still mastering how to walk; Jacques-Yves Cousteau to say thanks and for the subsequent meal and cognac aboard Calypso; Peter Sellers in character as Inspector Jacques Clouseau on a cage dive at Guadeloupe; and Donald Trump with Kim Jong-un for so many reasons…
+My daughter Béatrice who is still mastering how to walk; Jacques-Yves Cousteau to say thanks and for the subsequent meal and cognac aboard Calypso; Peter Sellers in character as Inspector Jacques Clouseau on a cage dive at Guadalupe; and Donald Trump with Kim Jong-un for so many reasons…

 Favourite diving movie?
 The Life Aquatic with Steve Zissou.
 Ever since I watched it for the first time, Papa Steve has reminded me that although prolonged adversity may eventually turn you into a cynical malcontent, you can still find the proverbial jaguar shark if you never give up.